Yudai-creator/Yudai-creator/README.md

 ![intro](https://github.com/Yudai-creator/Yudai-creator/blob/master/github%20banner.png)

-### I'm a web developer and UI/UX designer.
-Passionate about animations on the web, love creating little animations to increase users experience.
-Love designing UIs, lets me develop my creativiy.
-I build my projects using the JAMStack, with Nuxt and SASS on board, yes I like doing my own CSS 😁
+### Frontend developer and UI designer.
+Capable of doing the whole process from idea, UI/UX design, to development.
+Love creating products that match usuability and accessibility for end users.

 ##